mattgaviota/keiron/README.md

 ## Considerations

-The port for the API is the 8080, if you don't have that port available, you can change it in the docker-compose.yml file.
-The same with the React app.
+The port for the API is the 8080, if you don't have that port available, you can change it in the docker-compose.yml file and then update the .env.development.local inside ticket-app to update the base url for the API.

 The admin user can create, edit, delete and assign tickets for the users.
 The users can ask for more tickets and see what tickets are assigned to them.